michaelpb/omnic/README.rst

 - OmniC's concept of conversion is extremely broad and versatile: For example, it can build minified JS bundles from ES6 sources

-- Ideally, OmniC could replace most of the build-step during production deployments, making launches simply deploying new code to app servers, and everything else gets done as-needed on the first request (such as by a tester on staging)
+- NOT COMPLETE: Ideally, OmniC could replace most of the build-step during production deployments, making launches simply deploying new code to app servers, and everything else gets done as-needed on the first request (such as by a tester on staging)